Skip to Content

 Sumatriptan is a common triptan.
 It narrows blood vessels to reduce headache pain.

-When a cluster attack starts, you use a pre-filled medicine pen to shoot yourself under the skin.
-It starts working in 5 minutes.
-It may make you drowsy or dizzy.
+When a cluster attack starts, you use a pre-filled medicine pen to give yourself a shot.
+It starts working in five minutes.
+It may make you drowsy or dizzy, and it's not for people with heart disease, high blood pressure, liver, or kidney problems.

 Nerve block shots to treat cluster headaches

-• First inject a numbing solution such as lidocaine or bupivacaine so the shots don't hurt.
+• Inject a numbing solution such as lidocaine or bupivacaine so the shots don't hurt.

 • Add corticosteroids, an anti-inflammatory drug, to the shot if they feel you need it.